vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 same verses in Bhav.
 U. 51.
 1-14.
 Sulapradūnavrata-fast on each amāvāsyā for a year; tithivrata;

-at year's end offer to Siva a pike made of flour and a golden or silver lotus and place it on one's head and donate these; he should observe the rules of ahinusā, celibacy, sleeping on ground &c,; HV II.
-252-53 (from Sivadharma ).
+at year's end offer to Śiva a pike made of flour and a golden or silver lotus and place it on one's head and donate these; he should observe the rules of ahinusā, celibacy, sleeping on ground &c,; HV II.
+252-53 (from Śivadharma ).

 430